How Safe Is Co-Sleeping?

 Different things can come into play, like your own cultural beliefs, and yours and your baby’s individual needs ‒ like medicine, wellbeing, and emotional support.

-You do whatever feels right for you and your family.
+So be safe, but you do whatever feels right for you and your family, mama.

 At what age should you stop letting your child sleep with you?